Vera Dushevina: 2010–2011

-She reached the back-to-back quarterfinals in the Slovenia Open and İstanbul Cup losing to Anna Chakvetadze 6–2, 3–6, 5–7 and Jarmila Groth 5–7, 2–6, respectively.
-She then fell in the second round of the Cincinnati Open to Jelena Janković 4–6, 6–3, 1–6.
-She then fell in the qualifying rounds of Rogers Cup and Connecticut Open.
-In the US Open she fell in the first round to Alona Bondarenko.
-In the Korea Open, she upset former world No. 1, Ana Ivanovic, 2–6, 6–4, 6–2 but fell in the next round to Klára Zakopalová.
+She reached the back-to-back quarterfinals in the Slovenia Open and İstanbul Cup, losing to Anna Chakvetadze 6–2, 3–6, 5–7 and Jarmila Groth 5–7, 2–6, respectively.
+She then fell in the second round of the Cincinnati Open to Jelena Janković 4–6, 6–3, 1–6, and in the qualifying rounds of Rogers Cup and Connecticut Open.
+In the US Open, she lost in the first round to Alona Bondarenko.
+In the Korea Open, she upset former world No. 1, Ana Ivanovic, 2–6, 6–4, 6–2 but was beaten in the next round by Klára Zakopalová.
 She then reached the third round of the China Open as a qualifier losing to Francesca Schiavone.
 In her final tournament of the year, at the Kremlin Cup, she was able to reach her first semifinal since winning in the 2009 İstanbul Cup, after defeating three consecutive compatriots, Ekaterina Makarova, Elena Vesnina and Anna Chakvetadze, before falling to another, Maria Kirilenko, 1–6, 1–6.

 Vera started 2011 by losing in the qualifying draw of the Sydney International.
-At the Australian Open, she was able to pick up her first win in six years by defeating Maria Elena Camerin 6–3, 3–6, 6–1 but fell to fifth seed Sam Stosur in the next round.
+At the Australian Open, she was able to pick up her first win in six years by defeating Maria Elena Camerin 6–3, 3–6, 6–1 but lost to fifth seed Sam Stosur in the next round.
 She also fell in the first rounds of Paris and Dubai.
-At Doha, she qualified and defeated María José Martínez Sánchez before she lost to Daniela Hantuchová.
+At Doha, she qualified and defeated María José Martínez Sánchez before losing to Daniela Hantuchová.

 2017: Retirement

-Dushevina announced her retirement from professional tennis on 15 August 2017 because of several injuries.
+Dushevina announced her retirement from professional tour on 15 August 2017 due to several injuries.
 She said she would like to concentrate on coaching.